KUWTK Season 14 Episode 10 Recap, Baby One More Time

 Speaking of, when Kylie and Khloé come over to Kim’s house, Kim has a brand new blender from the same line as the new toaster.
 Khloé is so upset that Kim would try to one-up her that they both lash out at Kylie for buying the toaster in the first place.
 But Kylie has no idea what they’re talking about.
 Kris has been lying about everything Kylie does for her, just to get more out of her older daughters!
 Revenge is so warranted.

-They bring two of Kris’ favourite cakes to her house.
+They bring two of Kris’ favorite cakes to her house.
 As soon as Kris lets her guard down, Khloé smashes the cake into her hair and face.

 “You guys are both grounded!”
 Kris says to the girls, as they eat cake off of the floor.